CMakePP/CMaize/docs/src/background/statement_of_need.rst

 and coupling the logic of distinct units of code.
 The point is, *we need a way to write CMake-based build systems, which does not violate DRY!*

-The next problem with CMake-based build systems are that CMake's features and best practices change quite readily.
+The next problem with CMake-based build systems is that CMake's features and best practices change quite readily.
 For example, up until CMake 3.11 in 2018 best practice was to write superbuilds :cite:`superbuild` for adding dependencies to your project's CMake build system.
 CMake 3.11 introduced the